NickelFace/Network_Engineer/02.STP/STP.md

 </code></pre>
 </details>

-Отключаем лишние порты, пусть это будет e0/1 и e0/3
+Disable the extra ports, let it be e0/1 and e0/3

 <details>
 <summary>S1,S2,S3</summary>